PKP class ET22: History

 In the 1980s PKP needed locomotives for passenger service.
 Since the freight service declined, the ET22 could be used for passenger service.
 They were fitted with main reservoir pipes required for the automatic door control of the passenger coaches.

 In 2004 the locomotive ET22-315 was modernised in ZNLE Gliwice and renamed ET22-2000 (201Em type).
 Main modifications affected the electrical and mechanical main components as well as the driver's cab which was equipped with a modern computerised control system and joysticks.
 The locomotive is painted in PKP Cargo colours.

 Moroccan E-1000 class

 The only locomotives of 201E family built for export were 23 modified units of 201Eg type for Moroccan railways ONCF, delivered in 1976.
-They differe in equipment and details, most noticeably they have single-part pantographs Faiveley.
+They differ in equipment and details, most noticeably they have single-part pantographs Faiveley.
 Initially they were meant to haul phosphorite trains from mountain parts of the country to Casablanca, later they found use in passenger trains.
 In 2003 three were re-sold to Polish private operator CTL Rail (E-1003, 1018, 1021) and modified to Polish standards.